The Pillage of Rome (The Play)

 CAELIUS.

-Because his papacy is threatened, by the immediate arrival of the Goths to Rome.
+Because the Pope’s very authority is imperilled by the imminent arrival of the Goths at Rome.

 HILARIUS.